 According to the Sidu OCPD Ass.
 Comm.
-Stanley, Jonathan Ringitt, the 38yr old victim, filed a police report on the 25th of April, 2019.
+Stanley, Jonathan Ringitt, the 38yr old housewife that duped out of RM6150 in online gambling scam, filed a police report on the 25th of April, 2019.
 According to her, she was contacted by a man on Facebook who introduced himself as an online casino operator.
 Their discussion involved the man telling her that she could get bonuses for every game she played.

 Apparently enticed by the benefits, on the 12th of March, she transferred RM6, 150 to an account provided to her in hopes of getting her bonus.
 However, the account name belonged to a woman called Maria Anthony Paramasivan.
 After waiting a while, she was asked to transfer another sum of RM17, 000 to claim her bonus and a trip to Hong Kong.